 During the creation week, the “morning stars and all the angels” were there celebrating with God’s masterful artwork–the creation of humankind.

 What do we get so far?
-We learned that there are other beings (angels or sons of God) who shouted for joy when they saw God’s creation of the planet Earth and that they are already in exist before any human life is present.
+We learned that there are other beings (angels or sons of God) who shouted for joy when they witnessed God’s creation of the planet Earth and that they are already in existence before any human life is present.

 Sons of God in the heavenly council